-Howard Ross is a lifelong social justice advocate and the Founder of Cook Ross.
-He is considered one of the world’s seminal thought leaders on identifying and addressing Unconscious Bias.
-Howard authored the Washington Post bestseller, Everyday Bias: Identifying and Navigating Unconscious Judgments in Our Daily Lives (published by Rowman and Littlefield in 2014) and ReInventing Diversity: Transforming Organizational Community to Strengthen People, Purpose and Performance, (published by Rowman and Littlefield in conjunction with SHRM in 2011).
-His new book, Our Search for Belonging: How Our Need to Connect is Tearing Us Apart, which was released by Berrett-Koehler in May of 2018 and received the Nautilus Gold Medal for Social Change and Social Justice.
+Howard Ross is a lifelong social justice advocate and is considered one of the world’s seminal thought leaders on identifying and addressing unconscious bias.
+He is the author of ReInventing Diversity: Transforming Organizational Community to Strengthen People, Purpose and Performance, (published by Rowman and Littlefield in conjunction with SHRM in 2011), the Washington Post bestseller, Everyday Bias: Identifying and Navigating Unconscious Judgments in Our Daily Lives, (published by Rowman and Littlefield in 2014), and Our Search for Belonging: How Our Need to Connect is Tearing Us Apart, which was released by Berrett-Koehler in May of 2018 and received the Nautilus Gold Medal for Social Change and Social Justice.
 His next book, Building Belonging: 9 Pathways to Creating Inclusive and Joyful Organizational Communities, will be published in 2020.